microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/call-answer.md

 Enable a bot to answer an incoming [call](../resources/call.md).
 The incoming call request can be an invite from a participant in a group call or a peer-to-peer call.
 If an invite to a group call is received, the notification will contain the [chatInfo](../resources/chatinfo.md) and [meetingInfo](../resources/meetinginfo.md) parameters.

-The bot is expected to answer or [reject](./call-reject.md) the call before the call times out.
+The bot is expected to answer, [reject](./call-reject.md), or [redirect](./call-redirect.md) the call before the call times out.
 The current timeout value is 15 seconds.

 > **Note:** The bot can only be reached by VoIP.
 PSTN calling isn't supported.